Union of Russian Composers: Festivals

 Starting in/around the early 1970s, music festivals began to be held by the Union in various regional territories of the USSR including Omsk, Saratov Oblast, Ufa, Sverdlovsk Oblast, the Tyumen Oblast, Vilnius, Suzdal, Vladimir Oblast, Gorky Oblast (currently Nizhny Novgorod), and cities within the North Caucasus.
 Early festivals started a long-lasting tradition of annual gatherings of musical professionals and enthusiasts, some of the events being "Panorama of the Music of Siberia" (Novosibirsk), "Don Spring" (Rostov-on-Don), and "Festival in the Kuban."

 Once the Soviet Union began to collapse, the music festivals around the early 1990s took on their own traditions and unique features.
-More and more were foreign composers being featured on concert programming and several festivals are seminal to note during this time such as: "Panorama of the Music of Russia", established in 1973 by R. Shchedrin himself, it has become one of the best known and seminal events for the popularization of contemporary Russian composers and ever since 1993, it has been held all throughout the country, "Composers of Russia for Children" and "Music of Friends."
-Since 1993, The Panorama of Russian Music Festival has been held in regions such as Chelyabinsk Oblast, Ufa, Lipetsk Oblast and Voronezh Oblast.
+More and more were foreign composers being featured on concert programming and several festivals are seminal to note during this time.